Senta Berger: Career

 In 1960, Bernhard Wicki and Artur Brauner produced the comedy film The Good Soldier Schweik with Berger and German actor Heinz Rühmann.
 Brauner used Berger in several films, but she soon tired of musicals.
 In 1962, she went to Hollywood and worked with stars such as Charlton Heston, Dean Martin, Frank Sinatra, Richard Widmark, John Wayne, Kirk Douglas, and Yul Brynner.
 She returned to Germany to accept an offer for a role in a series, which would have included an obligation of several years.
 Early publicity material compared her to Brigitte Bardot and Sophia Loren.

-In 1963, Berger met Michael Verhoeven, son of German film director Paul Verhoeven (not to be confused with the Netherlands Paul Verhoeven).
+In 1963, Berger met her future husband Michael Verhoeven, son of German film director Paul Verhoeven (not to be confused with the Dutch Paul Verhoeven).
 In November 1964, she guest-starred in an episode of the U.S. television show The Man from U.N.C.L.E, entitled "The Double Affair".
 It was later expanded and released in cinemas as the feature film The Spy with My Face (1965).
 Also in 1965, she starred in The Glory Guys, a dramatic representation of Custer's Little Big Horn disaster, based on the novel The Dice of God by Hoffman Birney.
 Filmed by Levy-Gardner-Laven and released by United Artists, it stars Tom Tryon, Harve Presnell, Senta Berger, James Caan, and Michael Anderson, Jr. Berger and Verhoeven started their own film production company in 1965, and married in 1966.
 Berger continued to develop her European career in France and Italy.